manukautech/XMRemoteMonitor/README.md

 XMRemoteMonitor hosting has so far been tested on an Amazon Lightsail Windows 2016 virtual machine server.
 We expect XMRemoteMonitor to also host well on Microsoft Azure shared hosting web apps - todo test this.
 XMRemoteMonitor writes captured photos to a folder named "modet" (motion detection).
-You need to make sure that this folder has write permissions for the IUSR (Internet Users) system account.
+You need to make sure that this folder has write permissions for the IIS_IUSRS (Internet Users) system account.

 Current issues include:
 - Power supply for environments without mains power.
 We are working on combinations of additional batteries and solar panels.